EvergreenBasenjiClub/BasenjiOwnersManual/manuscript/Ch2-Living-with-a-Basenji.md

 ## HOUSE TRAINING

-House training begins before your puppy even arrives at your home.
+\index{house training}House training begins before your puppy even arrives at your home.
 This training may include staying off furniture, staying out of the living room, but most of all, not to urinate or soil anywhere in the house.

 Good sanitary behavior begins as soon as a puppy begins to walk, leaving the nesting area to urinate on newspaper or in a litter box which is placed immediately outside of this area.
 At the first sign of the inherited sanitary behavior, which all dogs possess, this behavior must be positively reinforced through reward.
 Do not use negative reinforcement such as disciplinary punishment.

 If your puppy comes into your home at less than 12 weeks of age and must be confined for periods of time exceeding four to six hours at a stretch, you will need to make some special provisions such as a litter box lined with newspaper, kitty litter, or a piece of sod.
 A pup of 6 to 10 weeks of age can't control his bladder very long, and will be forced to use his crate if locked in it.
 If forced to do this consistently, he may decide that this is acceptable behavior.
 Place the crate and litter box in a cornered-off area of the kitchen or any other room in which you wish to keep him.
 An exercise pen is very handy in doing this, but cost may be more than you wish to spend.
 A large appliance box, such as from a refrigerator, will do.
 Cut out a side of the top, leaving enough floor space for feeding.
 Leave as much height on the sides as possible, for basenjis can be very good climbers.
 Line the bottom of this with a piece of hardboard.
 A four-by-eight sheet may be used under an exercise pen.
 This will protect your carpet or vinyl floor.
-Remember all within this area is fair game for chewing.
+Remember all within this area is fair game for \index*{chewing}.
 This includes even your kitchen vinyl floor.
 As the pup grows and is still too young to be crated over long periods, you may have to buy a top for your exercise pen or extend the side of your cardboard box with additional cardboard and masking tape.

 Do not line the entire area with newspapers.
 Encourage him to use the litter box by waking him up after sleeping and placing him there to urinate.
 Once the scent is there he will try to make it to that spot every time, unless it's too unsanitary---then he will seek another spot.
 Should you have the advantage of being able to take him to a spot to soil every 4 hours or less, you can avoid this special environment and confine him to his crate.
 Few people have this time available; even nonworkers must get a full night's sleep or leave the home for longer periods.